 - (1) Eligibility.
 An attorney (PHV Applicant) who is neither an active member of the Utah State Bar nor a Federal Attorney but who is an active member in good standing in the bar of any state or the District of Columbia may be admitted pro hac vice for the limited purpose of appearing in a case in this district. - (A) Restrictions on Pro Hac Vice Admission.
-Pro hac vice admission is not available to any attorney who: - (i) is a member of the Utah State Bar; - (ii) maintains any law office in Utah; or - (iii) has already been admitted pro hac vice in 3 unrelated cases in the previous 5 years in this district, unless the court finds good cause for the attorney not seeking admission to the Utah State Bar.
+Pro hac vice admission is not available to any attorney who: - (i) is a member of the Utah State Bar; - (ii) except as provided in section 83-1.1(c)(1)(B), maintains any law office in Utah; or - (iii) has already been admitted pro hac vice in 3 unrelated cases in the previous 5 years in this district, unless the court finds good cause for the attorney not seeking admission to the Utah State Bar. - (B) Exemption from Restrictions.
+A PHV Applicant who is an active member in good standing in the bar of any state or the District of Columbia and who maintains a law office in Utah may be admitted pro hac vice while awaiting admission to the Utah State Bar.
+Within 45 days after notice from the Utah State Bar of admission, denial of